-In order to navigate to an event ticket from the list of events, click on the recognition result in a notification (No matches or the name of a matching person).
+In order to navigate to an event ticket from the list of events, click on the recognition result in a notification (No matches or the name from the corresponding card).

 An event ticket contains the same data as a relevant notification.
 It also allows for acknowledging the event.
 To do so, click Not accepted to change the event acknowledgment status.
 Click Save.